keyvank/tsp/6-fly.md

 My point is, old technology isn't always taking the best approach in doing stuff, in fact, old technology is pretty bad, because when engineers were designing the old technology, they didn't have the knowledge and experience they have right now.
 So it makes sense a lot to get brave and try to redesign things that were working correctly and stabely even for a long time!

+## Life in a Newtonian world

+Building and experimenting cyber-physical systems is going to cost you a lot, and it makes sense to check if everything is going to work as expected, before building your prototype.
+Since your brand-new cars/airplanes/rockets/etc are going to live in our world, they are going to obey the laws of Physics of our world.
+So if you are willing to simulate them before doing serious experiments, you will have to apply the laws of physics on them, in a simulated environment.

+### Physics before apple hit the the Newton's head

+Students nag that they would have much less to study if that damn apple never hit Newton's head, but the truth is, the science of Physics existed even before Newton formulate it in his precious works.
+Even if Newton never figured gravity, sooner or later, someone else would do it!
+So, what were the statements of "Physicists" before Newton, when you asked them to explain the mechanical phenomena we experience everyday?

+Aristotle, the Greek scientist and philosopher who were living in 4th century B.C., was of the first famous scientists trying to explain the laws of motion.
+Surprisingly, Aristotle's laws of motion was left untouched and continued to rule physics for more than 2000 years.
+Galileo Galilei, the Italian polymath, was of the first people who was brave enough to make new statements about motion and to break the Aristotle's empire that ruled for so long.

+Aristotle's law of motion states that:

+- External forces are needed to keep an object moving

+Although this statement seems funny and so wrong nowadays (It's the friction that stops objects moving), it was convincing people and scientists for more than two centuries!
+Put yourself in the shoes of people back then, how would you formulate physics, if you had never heard the laws of physics written by Newton?

+Another remark of Aristotle's law of motion is that, heavier objects fall faster than light objects.
+Nowadays we know that's not the case too, and the reason a feather falls slower than a book is merely because of air friction.

+Although Aristotle's opinion **seem** right, they are **not** right.
+Aristotle's biggest mistake is that, he wasn't aware of friction forces and he was ignoring air resistance.
+This is known as the Aristotle's Fallacy.

+Galielo Galilei's law of inertia states that:

+- If you put an object in the state of motion, it will move forever if no external forces are applied on it

 ## Controlling the world

 $u(t)=K_pe(t)+K_i\int_0^t{e(\tau)d\tau}+K_d\frac{de(t)}{dt}$